etten/sandbox/README.md

 ## Installing

-The best way to install Sandbox is using Composer.
+1. The best way to install Sandbox is using Composer.
 If you don't have Composer yet, download it and install following [the instructions](https://getcomposer.org/doc/00-intro.md).
 Then use command:

 	`$ composer create-project etten/sandbox my-app`

-Make directories `temp`, `log` + `tests/temp`, `tests/log` writable.
+2. Make directories `temp`, `log` + `tests/temp`, `tests/log` writable.

+3. Create local configuration files and set up as you need (eg. database credentials).

+	`$ cp app/config/config.local.neon.dist app/config/config.local.neon`

+	`$ cp tests/config.local.neon.dist tests/config.local.neon`

-Navigate your browser to the `www` directory and you will see a welcome page.
+4. Navigate your browser to the `www` directory and you will see a welcome page.
 PHP 5.4 allows you run `php -S localhost:8888 -t www` to start the web server and then visit `http://localhost:8888` in your browser.

+## Security warning

 It is CRITICAL that **all** files and directories **except `www`** are NOT accessible directly via a web browser!
 Necessary file for Apache is included (`.htaccess`).